containernetworking/plugins/plugins/ipam/dhcp/README.md

 $ ./dhcp daemon
 ```

+If given `-pidfile <path>` arguments after 'daemon', the dhcp plugin will write
+its PID to the given file.

 Alternatively, you can use systemd socket activation protocol.
 Be sure that the .socket file uses /run/cni/dhcp.sock as the socket path.